Fall Curb Appeal

 How to Upgrade Your Home's Exterior to Last Through Thanksgiving

 It’s the month of Halloween, and as fun as this time of year can be (who doesn’t get a kick out of those adorable kids’ costumes?!), it is fleeting in terms of decor.
-Unlike Christmas, which tends to stretch out for well over a month and often incorporates a more general winter aesthetic, Halloween is very specific, and once it’s passed, the decorations are practically yelling to be taken down.
+Unlike Christmas, which tends to stretch out for well over a month and often incorporates a more general winter aesthetic, Halloween is very specific, and once it has passed, the decorations are practically yelling to be taken down.

 With Thanksgiving right on the heels of October, though, it doesn’t make a ton of sense to completely redecorate for only a few weeks before doing it again for the December festivities.
 So today, to help you get the most bang for your buck, we’re sharing our go-to tips for giving your home instant fall curb appeal.
 You won’t have to worry for a second about the transition between holidays, and your exterior will be chic as can be.